Snow (musician): Origin of stage name

-One of Snow's neighbouring Jamaican families, the Browns, first introduced him to reggae, Snow began borrowing and ordering reggae dub tapes to perform over.
-After he befriended Marvin Prince, Prince gave O'Brien the stage name Snow with a phrased backronym meaning "Super Notorious Outrageous Whiteboy".
-Snow never claimed the title himself and simply continued to perform with the stage name of Snow.
-The origin of Snow's stage name would become a central issue in the legal battle between Prince and O'Brien.
+After one of Snow's neighbouring Jamaican families introduced him to reggae, one of his neighbours called him "Snow White" and the name stuck.
+Later, Snow's friend Marvin Prince created the backronym "Super Notorious Outrageous Whiteboy", but Snow never claimed the title himself.

 Legal disputes over production of 12 Inches of Snow

 While touring as Snow's DJ in December 1994, Marvin Prince abruptly left the tour after discovering that Snow, according to court documents, "was receiving more money from management than he was."
 While listed as only the writer of the song "Runway" on the 12 Inches of Snow album, Prince claimed to have co-written five songs and co-produced the album with Shan, Eng, and Salem.
 Prince alleged that Eng and Salem provided "a draft of a multi-album production and recording agreement" to both Snow and himself.
 Unable to understand the contract, Snow allegedly "sent a copy to his mother to get legal advice from her friend" and Prince "never saw the agreement again."
 Moreover, Prince claimed to have entered an "oral agreement" with Snow implying that the two would share profits from the album "fifty-fifty".
 The first agreement, Prince alleged, occurred "in 1990, when the two men began working together on songs in Prince's basement and he "allegedly suggested to" Snow, "if something comes out of this, let's be partners."
 The second oral agreement, according to Prince, took place in August 1991 while Snow auditioned for Shan.
 Snow referred to Prince as his partner in a promotional video, but claimed to have used the term "only in the slang sense."
 Prince "admitted that these discussions were not concrete; the parties never organized a formal business plan, nor was plaintiff in New York to advance defendant's career."

 Shan, Eng, and Salem testified that they were unaware of a partnership between Snow and Prince, and Shan denied that Prince co-produced 12 Inches of Snow and co-wrote the five songs in question.
 "Informer", for example, was officially written by Snow, Shan, and composer Edmond Leary.
 Years later, after Snow and Prince had their falling out, Prince unsuccessfully sued Snow for compensation.
 While Prince had initially been awarded a $1.5 million settlement by a jury, the court overturned the original ruling and dismissed Prince's suit on the grounds that he had "no viable claims" to a partnership with Snow.